-In June 2020, the New York Attorney General won the 2016 lawsuit filed against Northern Leasing Systems, Inc, the parent company of Golden Eagle Leasing, voiding thousands of fraudulently-induced credit card equipment leases.
+In June 2020, the New York Attorney General won the 2016 lawsuit filed against Northern Leasing Systems, Inc, voiding thousands of fraudulently-induced credit card equipment leases.
 The ruling also vacates nearly 30,000 default judgments and bans Northern Leasing from engaging in equipment leasing, effectively dissolving the company.
-The Attorney General’s victory will also force Northern Leasing and its related entities, Northern Leasing’s chief executive officer, and others who engaged in the fraudulent scheme to provide restitution to small business owners who were fraudulently induced into financing leases for credit card processing equipment from April 1, 2013 through the present.
+The Attorney General’s victory will also force Northern Leasing and its related entities, Northern Leasing’s chief executive officer, and others who engaged in the fraudulent scheme to provide restitution to small business owners who were fraudulently induced into financing leases for credit card processing equipment from April 1, 2013, through the present.
 Northern Leasing is ordered to dissolve 60 days after providing relief.
 Restitution amounts are to be set by the court at a later date.
 Small business merchants are not required to take action at this time in order to receive restitution.

 Golden Eagle Leasing is not a merchant account provider; rather, it leases credit card processing equipment like terminals, printers, barcode scanners, and other point-of-sale technology.
 As with Northern Leasing and Lease Finance Group, Golden Eagle’s equipment leases are often packaged with the merchant accounts of payment processors, meaning that the company’s customers are usually unaware that they are signing up for service through multiple companies.

 For a more complete analysis of the primary company behind this network of lease providers, please see our Northern Leasing Systems review.

 Table of Contents

 - Costs & Contract: Offers 48-month, non-cancellable equipment leases that often cost…

 - Complaints & Service: Complaints number more than…